Jogeshwari–Vikhroli Link Road: History

-Wilbur Smith and Associates, commissioned in 1962 to study transportation in Bombay, proposed the construction of several link roads to improve east–west road connectivity in the city.
+Wilbur Smith & Associates, commissioned in 1962 to study transportation in Bombay, proposed the construction of several link roads to improve east–west road connectivity in the city.
 Among the projects proposed was a road from Godhbunder Road to the Western Express Highway interchange and beyond to Powai Road junction.

 The JVLR, connecting the Western Express Highway at Jogeshwari and the Eastern Express Highway at Vikhroli, was opened to traffic in 1994.
 At the time, it provided the only direct east–west link between these Highways for a considerable distance towards north of Greater Mumbai.
 Prior to 1994, the link road was available for traffic only in segments.
 Access was possible from Andheri (East) through Marol and up to Kamal Amrohi studio on the western side.
 On the eastern side, access was possible from LBS Marg (Gandhi Nagar junction) and up to the Indian Institute of Technology (lIT) campus.
 In the mid-1980s, the section between IIT campus and Saki Vihar road was connected south of Powai Lake.
 The final 2-lane wide link connecting Kamal Amrohi studio and Saki Vihar Road was constructed in 1994.
 The JVLR had a varying cross section; the road was barely a 2-lane single carriageway for some of its length, with deficient geometry.
 It also carried significant goods traffic, and by 2002, was grossly inadequate to cater to traffic demand.

 In 1994, a comprehensive transport plan was prepared by MMRDA to arrest and improve the deteriorating transport condition in the Mumbai Metropolitan Region.
 The study recommended that the existing 2-lane wide JVLR be widened to a 6-lane carriageway, as well as other improvements.
 The widening and improvement of the JVLR was later taken up under the Mumbai Urban Transport Project (MUTP).
 The MUTP identified a number of subprojects to strengthen the suburban rail and road transport in Greater Mumbai and the Mumbai Metropolitan Region (MMR) as a whole.
 As a part of the MUTP Road Transport Component programme, the existing 2-lane JVLR from the Western Express Highway (WEH) to the Eastern Express Highway (EEH), would be widened to a 6-lane road with a central median.
 The JVLR, along with the Santa Cruz – Chembur Link Road (SCLR), was one of the two east–west road corridor projects implemented under the first phase of the MUTP, and were intended to ease commutation problems and act as links between Mumbai's Eastern and Western Suburbs.